Mamdouh-Freelancer/EtCa.sh/README.md

 wallet pin code should be 6 digits. contact service provider for more info. pin code is a must to take any actions/inquiries.

 #### `--balance`
-check wallet balance, `--pin` code needed.
+check wallet balance, `--pin` code required.

 #### `--vcc`
-create VCC virtual credit card. card details will be sent in SMS. `--pin`, `--amount` are needed.
+create VCC virtual credit card. card details will be sent in SMS. `--pin`, `--amount` are required.

 #### `--amount`
 specify amount when using `--sendto` and `--vcc`.

 #### `--transactions`
-list transactions history in XML format. `--pin` code needed.
+list transactions history in XML format. `--pin` code required.

 #### `--donation`
 list all available foundations with their ID's from donations.txt, attach `--org`, `--amount` and `--pin` to pay a donation. check below examples for more info.